Basile-Terv/Bayesian_model_comparison/README.md

 ## Gaussian process kernel learning

-We mainly played with the jupyter notebook located in `./GP_experiments/marginal_lik_gps_rq copy.ipynb', presenting a fitting of a gaussian process defined by a Rationale-Quadratic kernel.
-The main ideas are to change the parameters 'true_lengthscale' and 'true_noise' and the boolean 'overestimate', which triggers the main change in the behavior of the LML vs the test likelihood.
+We mainly played with the jupyter notebook located in `./GP_experiments/marginal_lik_gps_rq copy.ipynb`, presenting a fitting of a gaussian process defined by a Rationale-Quadratic kernel.
+The main ideas are to change the parameters `true_lengthscale` and `true_noise` and the boolean `overestimate`, which triggers the main change in the behavior of the LML vs the test likelihood.

 ## Deep kernel learning